JohnBerg60/Arduino-VSCode/README.md

-# Setting up VSCode for Arduino
+# Setting up VSCode for STM32 Arduino

 Goal is to build Arduino STM32 projects, without the Arduino IDE beeing installed.

+## Workflow

+Setup a project by cloning the skelleton project.
+This sets up a fully configured VSCode project.
+Edit the Blink.cpp in the sources folder, to your needs.
+You can add any numbers of sources files.

+Hit F5, the source should be compiled (first time, the Arduino core is also compiled), the compiled firmware is uploaded to the device.
+The debugger starts, stopping a the main entry, ready for executing setup and loop.

 ## Getting Started

-tbd

 ### Prerequisites

 Windows 10
 Visual Studio Code
 Git for Windows

+### Installing

 MingGw-X64
 GNU ARM Embedded Toolchaing (V8 Q3)

-### Installing

 Most of the time, the instructions in the usefull links can be followed.
 Install MingGw-X64 on a location without a space in the path.